Privacy Policy - June 2026

 Data Protection Impact Assessments

-GDPR Definitions
+UK GDPR Definitions

 • Personal Data: Any information relating to an identified or identifiable natural person.
 This can include names, contact details, identification numbers, location data, or other factors that can identify a person either directly or indirectly.